-Creation of a OpenGL Performer Database Converter using libpfdu
+Creating an OpenGL Performer Database Converter using libpfdu

 Creating a new format converter is very simple process.
 More than thirty database loaders are shipped with OpenGL Performer in source code form to serve as practical examples of this process.
 The loaders read formats that range from trivial to complex and should serve as an instructive starting point for those developing loaders for other formats.
-These loaders can be found in the directory /usr/share/Performer/src/lib/libpfdb/libpf.
+These loaders can be found in the directory /usr/share/Performer/src/lib/libpfdb/libpf on IRIX and Linux and in much like the more elaborate .im format loader used at SGI for the purposes of testing basic OpenGL Performer functionality.